drakkar1969/arch-install/GNOME-BOXES-ARCH-GUEST.md

 sudo pacman -S virt-manager
 ```

+> Note: configuration of the Virtual Machine Manager services is not required

 To be able to configure virtual machine parameters, connect the Virtual Machine Manager, by selecting `File -> Add Connection...`.
 In the dialog box, select `QEMU/KVM user session` as the hypervisor, and click on the `Connect` button:

 ![image-20220125104120432](images/vmm-addconn.png)